• Skip to primary navigation

 Can I use coconut oil instead of vegan butter?

 Yes!
 The coconut oil should be solid at room temperature.
-If your oil is soft, you can measure out ½ cup and place it in the refrigerator for 15 minutes to firm it up.
+If your oil is soft, measure ½ cup and place it in the refrigerator for 15 minutes to firm it up.
 Then, follow the same instructions to make the pie crust.
-Also, you will want to increase the salt to at least ⅔ teaspoons.
+Also, you will want to increase the salt to ⅔ teaspoons.

 Can I make a double crust?